asmith9455/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### Dataset Exploration - Dataset Summary

+I created a basic summary of the dataset through 2

 ---
 ### Writeup / README

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+This file is the writeup.
+Here is a link to my [project code](https://github.com/asmith9455/CarND-Traffic-Sign-Classifier-Project/blob/547bece07c278e9e92db8d9bf1de8f133f32bff1/Traffic_Sign_Classifier.ipynb)

 ### Data Set Summary & Exploration